 Since incognito mode does little to protect your identity or movements from the virtual world, why would anyone use it?
 Although incognito mode is not effective for improving your privacy online, it is effective at keeping your activities private on the computer you’re using.
 When you’re in incognito mode, family members or others who share your computer won’t be able to see what you’ve been up to.
 It also helps protect you from third-party services like Google and Facebook, which rely on cookies to track your online movements, so they can display targeted ads on the sites you visit.
 Plus, since incognito mode disables cookie collection and browser extensions, there will be a much lower risk of your data being stolen by a malicious app.

 So, what does it take to be truly anonymous in the virtual world?
 The most common answer to this question that you’ll probably hear is to use a VPN, but VPNs don’t offer near the level of security they promise.
+Winston provides much more than a VPN and it's faster!
+Read more about the benefits of Winston and how it's different from traditional VPNs here

 Winston offers real privacy for the real world.
-It’s an innovative piece of hardware that gets installed between your modem and your router and it features advanced meshing technology that enables you to scramble your online activity, accelerate your Internet’s speed and protect all your smart home devices.
+It’s an innovative piece of hardware that gets installed between your modem and your router and features advanced meshing technology that enables you to scramble your online activity, accelerate your Internet’s speed and protect all your smart home devices.

 With Winston in your home, you get the very best privacy protection and the most enjoyable surfing experience with no more annoying ads and trackers.
 Best of all, installation and set-up are quick and easy.
 Keep your family safe and protected online – try Winston today and experience the Internet as it was intended to be.